Who can attend the camp?

 What do you do to accommodate teens with allergies, intolerances, or special medical conditions?

 We take life-threatening allergies, intolerances, and special medical conditions very seriously at our summer camp.
 Parents of campers with serious allergies or serious medical conditions will develop an Allergy Action Plan or Medical Action Plan with our staff before camp begins.
 All camp families will have access to our Allergy Guidelines prior to the start of camp.

 Do you allow nuts at your camp?

 Our camp is nut-free.
 Please make sure your teen's lunch bag and backpack are free of all peanuts, tree nuts, and nut products.
 While the Old Town School Summer Camp is committed to monitoring foods and responsibly limiting potential food allergens, the school can, in no way, guarantee a 100% nut-free or allergen-free environment, and therefore cannot be labeled as an allergen-free or nut-free school or camp.
 We ask that all camp parents discuss allergies with their camper beforehand, and explain to their child the importance of washing hands before AND after eating, not sharing/trading food, and respecting the needs of campers with severe and/or life-threatening allergies.
 Our staff works with all campers to reinforce the importance of hand washing, not sharing foods, and respecting the needs of campers with severe and/or life-threatening allergies.

 No, the teens do not wear a uniform.
 We do ask that everyone dresses comfortably.
-Keep in mind that the campers will be moving about a great deal, so it's best if they wear sturdy, closed-toe shoes and shorts underneath all dresses or skirts.
+Keep in mind that the campers will be moving around a lot, so it's best if they wear sturdy, closed-toe shoes and shorts underneath all dresses or skirts.
 It's also best for everyone if your camper leaves distracting jewelry and accessories at home.